ethanhammer/CSCE-240-chatbot/README.md

 Code Written by Ethan Hammer.

-Reuse of code by Body Miller
+Reuse of code by Cody Miller

 CSCE-240-chatbot: gathers infromation based on Wendys and Food Brand International's SEC filed 10K files.
 Written for CSCE-240 at the University of South Carolina.